faizaaa123/intern-management/README.md

 Click [here](https://www.figma.com/file/Naemkvc1lwR5FQzACTw3y7/Intern-Management-App?type=whiteboard&node-id=0%3A1&t=fYyNxllUHpjG4fHN-1) for the project wireframe.

+### Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Buckle your belts, because we are going on a ride!!
+**Buckle your belts, because we are going on a ride!!
 We got this guys!
-Fighting!!! ⸂⸂⸜(രᴗര๑)⸝⸃⸃(づ ◕‿◕ )づ
+Fighting!!! ⸂⸂⸜(രᴗര๑)⸝⸃⸃(づ ◕‿◕ )づ**